swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 ## Reading from files

 We've seen a lot so far.
-Lets work through a slightly lengthier example together.
+Let's work through a slightly lengthier example together.
 I'll use some of the concepts we already saw and introduce a few new concepts.
 To run the example, you'll need to locate a short file containing phone numbers.
 The file can be found in your